laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 }
 ```

+> **Note**
-You may have noticed the validation rules are duplicated with the `store` method.
-You may like to consider extracting them using Laravel's [Form Request Validation](https://laravel.com/docs/9.x/validation#form-request-validation) which make it easy to re-use validation rules and to keep your controllers light.
+> You may have noticed the validation rules are duplicated with the `store` method.
+You might like to consider extracting them using Laravel's [Form Request Validation](https://laravel.com/docs/9.x/validation#form-request-validation) which make it easy to re-use validation rules and to keep your controllers light.

 ## Authorization